OVERVIEW

 what we achieved

-• Translated Dell’s reef conservation partnership into a tangible, emotional experience
+• Turned Dell's reef conservation partnership into a tangible, emotional experience that attendees actually engaged with.

-• Turned abstract environmental data into personal interaction
+• Converted abstract environmental data into a personal interaction where each user left with a coral that was uniquely theirs.

 what it validated

-• Immersive storytelling can elevate brand experiences beyond marketing
+• Immersive storytelling can make brand experiences feel genuine, not just promotional.

 REFLECTION